mvogiatzis/decentralized-identity-poc/README.md

 1. I used the same issuer to issue and sign the Verifiable Credentials and the Verifiable Presentation.
 In reality, the issuer - holder - verifier might be different.
 See [trust triangle](https://en.wikipedia.org/wiki/Verifiable_credentials#/media/File:VC_triangle_of_Trust.svg.).

 2. I used JSON Web tokens and Web DIDs.
-But you can change the `DID` to be stored in a blockchain (i.e. `did:ethr`) and use an eth resolver instead.
+But you can change the `DID` document to be stored in a blockchain (i.e. `did:ethr`) and use an eth resolver instead.

 Resources
 ----------